Fivizzano

 Fivizzano’s expansive area is also known as the “land of one hundred villages”.
 Among these, it’s worth mentioning Equi Terme, a renowned thermal resort with stunning grottos.

-Fivizzano is the ideal destination for nature lovers as most of the area is located inside the Appennino Tosco-Emiliano National Park and the Apuan Alps Park.
-For those who like parks, the Botanical Gardens in Frignoli could be of interest, as would a visit to the mountain village of Sassalbo (the headquarters of the National Park).
+Fivizzano is the ideal destination for nature lovers as most of the area is located inside the Appennino Tosco-Emiliano National Park, now a UNESCO Biosphere Reserve in the northern part, and the Apuan Alps Park, a UNESCO geopark.

 Local prodcuts